 Bacteria in the gums can enter the blood supply and be propelled to distant destinations, including the heart, where they can cause inflammation and damage.

-As evidence that this is possible, researchers have shown that P. gingivalis is the most commonly found bacterial species in the coronary artery.
+As evidence that this is possible, researchers have shown that P. gingivalis is the most

 Once again, gum disease and cancer do not, on the surface, appear to have much in common.